How do you fix cloudy pool water?

 Can you “over shock” your pool?
 In short, pool shock is simply a concentrated form of chlorine.
 Shocking your pool, or super chlorination is simply adding enough chlorine to destroy the buildup of chloramines.
 So, adding too much of it can’t be good…

-How do you raise CyA in pool?
+How do I put baking soda in my pool?